KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |added dropout layers     |(did not comment)       |2                      |
 |trainable ImageNet layers|(did not comment)       |made last 10% trainable|

-The trained model had all F1 scores above 99.7% in 15 epochs or less.
-Here are the changes that have made the metrics better and the training shorter.
+Here are the changes that made the metrics better and the training shorter.

 1. ResNet-101.
 See `GAmodel.py.`
 The paper used ResNet-18 and ResNet-50.
 I thought it would be interesting if I used the more complex model architecture here.